Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

 Collections Care and Conservation Grants

-We encourage applications from museums to bring in conservation expertise to ensure that collections care and conservation meets professional standards and will have most impact for museums and their visitors.
+The grants enable museums to bring in conservation expertise to ensure that collections care and conservation meets professional standards, and has the most impact on the organisation, its collections, and their visitors.

 Collections Care Audits

-These grants, run in partnership with Icon enable small museums to undertake a basic professional collections care audit.
+These grants, run in partnership with ICON, enable our smaller museum members to undertake a basic professional collections care audit.
 Audits are undertaken by an accredited conservator (ACR) to help museums identify key collection care issues and priorities.

-Grants are £1,100 plus travel and VAT (if applicable) to cover the cost of a fully accredited conservator undertaking a three-day audit.
+Grants of £1,200 plus travel and VAT (if applicable) are available to cover the cost of a fully accredited conservator undertaking a three-day audit.
+The grants are paid retrospectively.

-These grants are a good starting point before making an application to the Collections Care or Remedial Conservation schemes if your museum has not previously had a professional conservation advice.
+These grants are a good starting point before making an application to the Collections Care or Remedial Conservation schemes if your museum has not previously received professional conservation advice.

 Collections Care Scheme

-These grants help museums with under 50,000 visitors or a turnover of less than £300,000 pa to develop a more sustainable approach to the conservation and management of collections through improvements to collection care.
-Grants of up to £10,000 are available to enable museums to receive tailored, specialist advice, purchase equipment to implement advice and train staff and volunteers.
+These grants help small to medium AIM member museums develop a more sustainable approach to the conservation and management of collections through improvements to collections care.
+Grants of up to £10,000 are available to enable museums to receive tailored, specialist advice, purchase equipment, implement advice and train staff and volunteers.

 We are looking for projects that enable a step-change in the quality of collections care that a museum can provide.